Ned Kelly: Fire and aftermath

 By the afternoon of 28 June, some 600 spectators had gathered at Glenrowan, and Dan and Hart had ceased shooting.
-Forbidding his men from storming the hotel, Sadleir ordered a cannon from Melbourne to blast out the outlaws, then decided to burn them out instead.
-At 2.50 p.m, Senior Constable Charles Johnson, under cover of police fire, set the hotel alight.
+Forbidding his men from storming the hotel, Sadleir ordered a cannon from Melbourne to bombard it before ultimately deciding to burn out the bushrangers.
+At 2:50 pm, Senior Constable Charles Johnson, under cover of police fire, set the hotel alight.

-Passing through the area, Catholic priest Matthew Gibney halted his travels to administer the last rites to Ned, then entered the burning hotel in an attempt to rescue anyone inside.
+Passing through the area, the Catholic priest Matthew Gibney halted his travels to administer the last rites to Kelly, then entered the burning hotel in an attempt to rescue anyone inside.
 He found the bodies of Byrne, Dan and Hart.
-The causes of Dan and Hart's deaths remain a mystery.
+The causes of Dan and Hart's deaths remain uncertain.
 Police retrieved Byrne's body and rescued the mortally wounded Martin Cherry.
-After the fire died out at 4 p.m., the police recovered the badly burnt bodies of Dan and Hart.
+After the fire died out at 4 pm, the police recovered the charred remains of Dan and Hart.

 Other hostages wounded during the shootout were Michael Reardon and his baby sister Bridget (who was grazed by a bullet), and Jones' sister Jane, who received a head wound from a stray bullet and later died from a lung infection that her mother believed was hastened by the injury.

-Following the siege, Kelly was transported to Benalla, where doctors determined that his injuries were non-fatal.
-Outside the lockup where Kelly was kept, Byrne's body was strung up and photographed, with casts taken of his head and limbs for a waxwork, later exhibited in Melbourne.
+Following the siege, Kelly was taken to Benalla, where doctors determined his injuries were likely non-fatal.
+Outside the lockup where Kelly was held, Byrne's body was strung up and photographed, with casts taken of his head and limbs for a waxwork, later exhibited in Melbourne.
 Sympathisers asked for his body, but the police arranged a hasty inquiry and burial in an unmarked grave in Benalla Cemetery.
-Dan and Hart's charred remains were buried by their families in unmarked graves in Greta Cemetery.
-Kelly recuperated at Melbourne Gaol hospital, and four weeks after his capture, it was arranged that he be transferred to Beechworth for his committal hearing.
+Dan and Hart were buried by their families in unmarked graves in Greta Cemetery.

+Kelly was transported to Melbourne Gaol, where he recuperated in the hospital wing and was allowed a visit from his mother, who was still serving her sentence for her role in the Fitzpatrick incident.
+Four weeks later, having made sufficient recovery from his wounds, he was taken to Beechworth for his committal hearing.